antmicro/zephelin/docs/source/new_runtime.md

     add_model_metadata(tef_trace, extract_model_data(args.tflm_model_path, args.zephyr_base))
 ```

+If the runtime will be used with multiple models at once, it is suggested to prepare mechanism that will deduce IDs of models automatically.
+Otherwise, users will have to provide them manually during conversion.
+For TFLM, it is done by finding model data in Zephyr ELF file and offsetting it by flash region address.
+As this method does not work when model data are not present in the flash, there is also an additional parameter to provide the IDs manually - see `--tflm-model-ids` of `west zpl-prepare-trace` command.

 :::{only} html and trace_viewer
 With implementation like this, the Trace Viewer will have enabled all runtime-specific visualizations, like in the <a href="_static/trace_viewer/index.html#profileURL=./tef_tflm_profiler.json">TFLM runtime example</a>.
 :::